madhavmehndiratta/blog/_posts/2020-05-15-how-to-hack-hack-the-box.md

 ---

 <p align="justify">
-For those who do not know about <a href="https://www.hackthebox.eu/">Hack The Box,</a> it is an online platform that allows you to test and improve your skills in Penetration Testing.
+For those who do not know about <a href="https://www.hackthebox.eu/" rel=”nofollow”>Hack The Box,</a> it is an online platform that allows you to test and improve your skills in Penetration Testing.
 The platform contains assorted challenges that are updated continuously.
 Some of the challenges simulate real world scenarios, while others are more like CTFs.
 Needless to say, Hack the box is beyond resourceful if you want to level up your pentesting skills; especially as a beginner. </p>

 <center><br>
 <img src="/assets/img/uploads/joinhackthebox/hackthebox.png">